November 13, 2020

 They're not the hardest thing in the world to sell.
 Speaking as someone who does not sell them, I make that assertion looking at the sheer size of the industry, at over a trillion dollars.
 The pitch is around certainty - achieving it, and locking it in.
 There is irony there: a pitch for certainty, built on complexity.

 What happens when that onion gets peeled back?

 "No agent selling these or investors buying these has the foggiest idea of how these work,” said Mr. McCann, a PhD economist, said in the NY Times.
 The Times goes on, "But indexed annuities have to make sense for at least some investors, right?
 Perhaps for the incredibly risk averse?
 'No,' he said, without hesitation.
 'Never.'"

-McCann employs a small army of PhD'ed researches to reverse engineer annuities for his firm.
+McCann employs a small army of PhD'ed researchers to reverse engineer annuities for his firm.
 That is the complexity level baked into these products.